steshaw/steshaw.org/posts/2005-04-24-continuations-for-curmudgeons.markdown

 Sam Ruby has a much praised blog entry entitled "[Continuations for Curmudgeons](http://www.intertwingly.net/blog/2005/04/13/Continuations-for-Curmudgeons)".

-I didn't like the tone of the article which seem to treat the C programmers as some kind of dinasaur with no interest in other languages (or language features).
+I didn't like the tone of the article which seem to treat the C programmers as some kind of dinosaur with no interest in other languages (or language features).

 There was no mention of Scheme.
 When learning about continuations I think it's best to learn from the source.
 That source appears to be the Scheme programming language.
 R5RS includes call-with-current-continuation function usually shortened to call/cc.
 A really good introduction to Scheme with [coverage of continuations](http://www.ccs.neu.edu/home/dorai/t-y-scheme/t-y-scheme-Z-H-15.html#node_chap_13) for [non-trivial applications](http://www.ccs.neu.edu/home/dorai/t-y-scheme/t-y-scheme-Z-H-16.html#node_chap_14) is contained in Dorai Sitaram's [Teach Yourself Scheme in Fixnum Days](http://www.ccs.neu.edu/home/dorai/t-y-scheme/t-y-scheme.html) (TYSiFD).